hakyimlab/scPrediXcan/README.md

 --output_file results/test.csv
 ```

+Pipeline details:

+This should take less than a minute on a 3GHZ computer.
+For the full specification of command line parameters, you can check the [wiki](https://github.com/hakyimlab/MetaXcan/wiki/MetaXcan's-Command-Line-Reference) and the [turtorial](https://github.com/hakyimlab/MetaXcan/wiki/S-PrediXcan-Command-Line-Tutorial).

+The output csv file is the TWAS result, and the detailed descriptions of each column are [here](https://github.com/hakyimlab/MetaXcan/wiki/S-PrediXcan-Command-Line-Tutorial)

 You can download example data [here](https://uchicago.box.com/s/us7qhue3juubq66tktpogeansahxszg9).
 This may take a few minutes depending on your connection: it has to download approximately 200Mb worth of data.
 Downloaded data will include an appropiate **Transcriptome Model Database (i.g., l-ctPred)**, a **GWAS/Meta Analysis summary statistics**, and **SNP covariance matrices**.